Hilde Axelson.

 But Shah Academy helped her recognize the value of her unique strengths.
 While she is confident in her scientific and technical skills, she’s also discovered a talent for communication and personal connection—skills that complement her engineering knowledge.
 The program’s most meaningful lesson for her, had been that there is no single, defined path.

-Hilde envisions a future that blends chemical engineering, hands-on work, and strong interpersonal engagement.
+Hilde envisions a future that blends chemical engineering, hands-on work, and strong interpersonal engagement, beginning with her upcoming role as a LEAF student in the physics department in the Spring 2026 semester.
 She wants to be part of teams where she not only contributes technically but also supports, mentors, and leads others in ways that make them feel seen, valued, and excited to collaborate.

 Aidan George wearing a UMass Lowell Powerlifting shirt.